hamaluik/hermes/README.md

 ### Adding New Features

 1. **New Tauri Command**:
-   - Add command function in `src-tauri/src/commands/`
+   - Add command function in appropriate feature directory under `src-tauri/src/commands/`
+   - Export from feature's mod.rs and commands/mod.rs
    - Register command in `src-tauri/src/lib.rs`
-   - Create TypeScript bridge in `src/backend/`
+   - Create TypeScript bridge co-located with feature in `src/lib/<feature>/`
    - Use from Svelte components

 2. **New UI Component**:
-   - Create `.svelte` file in `src/lib/`
+   - Create `.svelte` file in appropriate feature directory under `src/lib/`
-   - Import and use in routes or other components
+   - Import using `$lib/` for cross-directory or relative paths within feature
    - Follow existing component patterns for consistency

 ## Troubleshooting